BarakChamo/going-serverless/README.md

 11. In the input field, enter `application/json` and confirm
 12. In the editor to the right, enter the JSON mapping template from the [example file](./example/api/get-template.json)
 13. Update the table name and index (i.e. `Todos` and `id-index`)

+To map the response from DynamoDB to our API format:
+1. Click `Integration Response`
+2. Expand the `200` row and in it, the `Body Mapping Templates` row
+3. Click on `application/json`
+4. In the editor to the right, enter the JSON mapping template from the [example file](./example/api/response-mapping)